 Our classroom time is academically focused on all core subjects, and our methodologies feature mixed age groups where the lessons and curricula honor the unique learning styles and developmental pacing of our students.
 We also offer related arts that are classically applicable and therapeutic to the human spirit: crafting, gardening, mindfulness, Latin, and the arts.

-We recognize the value of unstructured, mixed-age play for our children, (called “Masterful Inactivity” by renowned educator and philosopher Charlotte Mason) and the critical role it holds in healthy development.
+We recognize the value of unstructured, mixed-age play for our children, regardless of age (called “Masterful Inactivity” by renowned educator and philosopher Charlotte Mason) and the critical role it holds in healthy development.
 Accordingly, unstructured play is interwoven with structured learning time on a daily basis.

 Schedule and Classes